Green Driver State Incentives in Maryland

 For specifics, consult BGE's Residential EV Time-of-Use Pilot Schedule.

-- Extend a tax credit on the purchase of a plug-in electric vehicle for 3 years,
+- Extend a tax credit on the purchase of a plug-in electric vehicle.

-- Increase the tax credit provided to most vehicles, and,
+- Provide a tax credit to most vehicles, and,

 - Enhance incentive for the purchase and installation of EV recharging station equipment.